planeflight/seki/README.md

 # Seki

-In honor of exploring the beautiful Sequoia and King's Canyon front and backcountry, this Internet "browser" is a Sierra Nevada themed app (Find The Easter Eggs Too)!
+In honor of exploring the beautiful Sequoia and King's Canyon front and backcountry, this is a simple Sierra Nevada themed HTML/CSS browser rendering engine!

 ## Building Raylib